Department of Psychology

 Community Connections

 It is common for psychology students to work with community organizations through volunteerism, practicum experiences, and research.
 This provides great opportunities to engage in transformational experiences and to develop meaningful professional direction for life after graduation.
 We have many community partners that provide excellent networking and professional opportunities for students.
 As an Engaged Department, many of our courses include community-based learning.
-Practicum is required in the Child Concentration and is recommended for all psychology majors.
 Students interested in practicum should contact Dr. Paul Argott.

 Academic and experiential opportunities through study abroad can foster international understanding in order to promote competent participation in the global community, and are especially in the development of important skills for the 21st century.